How To Make a Bed at Home Like a 5-Star Hotel

 4. Down Comforter + Cotton Duvet Cover = Bedding Bliss

 A bed-in-a-bag can be an easy decor solution, and though it’s by no means the wrong choice when purchasing your bedding, for that ultra-plush, truly heavenly hotel bed feel, it’s all about an extra fluffy down (or down alternative) comforter and cotton duvet cover.
 Look for an insert that’s 2 inches wider and longer than your duvet cover for an ultra-sumptuous result.

 You’re likely to find a bevy of thick, moan-inducing pillows on a hotel bed, but it doesn’t stop there.
 Typically, unless you specify a feather allergy, your bed will be equipped with two to four down pillows and two fiber-fill pillows for plenty of options.
 Euro shams are also common and ideal for propping yourself up while reading in bed.

 “This bed is too fluffy,” said no one ever.
 Sure, the mattress in your hotel room is a large part of the sleep experience, but if you’re not ready to upgrade (or even if you have a killer mattress already), a feather bed/mattress pad is the cherry on top in terms of creating an authentic hotel bed experience.

-If you're really serious about your hotel-bed-at-home pursuits, there are some luxury hotel chains that even sell their mattresses, pillows, linens and robes so you can get the bed of your dreams.
+If you’re serious about your hotel-bed-at-home pursuits, some luxury hotel chains even sell their mattresses, pillows, linens, and robes so you can get the bed of your dreams.